p2blongit/ecom-devops-github/README.md

-# Sample Aus-E-Mart Web App from cloudlee
+# Sample Ecom-DevOps Web App from SuKu

-This is a basic web app built using the dotnet webapp template, to help demonstrate content in various Azure courses at [learn.cloudlee.io](https://learn.cloudlee.io).
+This is a basic web app built using the dotnet webapp template, to help demonstrate content in various Azure content

 ## Usage